Mickey Gibbs

 Mickey Gibbs (born March 15, 1958) is an American professional stock car racing driver from Alabama.
-Gibbs won races in the ALL PRO Super Series, NASCAR All-American Challenge Series, American Speed Association, and ARCA ranks, along with the 1983 Snowball Derby before reaching the pinnacle of stock car racing, then known as the NASCAR Winston Cup Series.
+Gibbs has won races in the ALL PRO Super Series, NASCAR All-American Challenge Series, American Speed Association, and ARCA ranks, along with the 1983 Snowball Derby before reaching the pinnacle of stock car racing, then known as the NASCAR Winston Cup Series.
 He is not related to highly successful NASCAR team owner Joe Gibbs.

 Climbing the Ladder

 After making a lone start in the first race of the newly revamped Budweiser Late Model Sportsman Series, Gibbs was a regular in the ALL PRO Super Series in the early years of the series.
-He scored his first win in 1983 at the famed Birmingham International Raceway, roughly an hour's drive from his hometown of Glencoe.
-He ranked 8th in the championship.
-He also held off former Winston Cup race winner and fellow All PRO regular Jody Ridley to win that December's Snowball Derby; a race that also featured Bobby Allison, Rusty Wallace, and Gary Balough among other contemporary and future stars.
+He won a race for the first time in 1983 at the Birmingham International Raceway.
+He placed eighth in the championship.
+He also held off former Winston Cup race winner and fellow All PRO regular Jody Ridley in order to win that December's Snowball Derby, a race that also featured Bobby Allison, Rusty Wallace, and Gary Balough among other contemporary and future stars.

 In 1985, Gibbs moved to the All-American Challenge Series.
-He would win five races and place fourth in the points, behind Stanley Smith, Ronnie Sanders, and champion Dave Mader III.
-He would score another win in 1986, while not running all the races.
+He would win five races and place fourth by points, behind Stanley Smith, Ronnie Sanders, and champion Dave Mader III.
+He would earn another win in 1986, despite not running all the races.
 Gibbs had a strong 1987 ALL PRO Series campaign.
-He won six races, including two more at BIR (one of which also counted towards the ASA championship), but was not as consistent as champion Jody Ridley or second place Steve Grissom.
-Gibbs was third on the season.
+He won six races, including two more at Birmingham International Raceway (one of which also counted towards the ASA championship), but was not as consistent as champion Jody Ridley or second place Steve Grissom.
+Gibbs placed third in the season.

-1988 saw Gibbs in a brighter spotlight after finding success in the ARCA Permatex SuperCar Series.
-Holding off wiley veteran racers Red Farmer and Charlie Glotzbach, Gibbs won the ARCA 200 at Daytona.
-He made five Winston Cup starts that year before winning the ARCA season finale at Atlanta, with a dominant performance that saw him defeat newly crowned Busch Grand National champion Tommy Ellis and new ARCA champ Tracy Leslie.
+In 1988, Gibbs found success in the ARCA Permatex SuperCar Series.
+Holding off veteran racers Red Farmer and Charlie Glotzbach, Gibbs won the ARCA 200 at Daytona.
+He made five Winston Cup starts that year before winning the ARCA season finale at Atlanta, with a dominant performance that saw him defeat the new Busch Grand National champion Tommy Ellis and the new ARCA champ Tracy Leslie.